airdetect/airdetect/README.md

 - 👀 I’m interested in ride
 - 🌱 I’m currently learning LoRa
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me my instergram @soigyunyu
+- 📫 How to reach me my instergram @soigyuunyuu

 <!---
 airdetect/airdetect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.